A Tip Mount for Transporting Sensors and Tools using Soft Growing Robots: Proposed Tip Mount Design

 \subsection{Mechanical Design}

-The mechanical design is shown in Figure~\ref{fig:exploded} and incorporates three main components: (1) the interchangeable cap for mounting of sensors or a gripper, (2) the retraction device to allow retraction without buckling, and (3) a hooking mechanism to stably attach the cap and retraction device together.
+Our current tip mount design (Fig.~\ref{fig:exploded}) consists of three main components: (1) an outer cap for mounting, (2) a retraction device to allow retraction without buckling, and (3) a rolling interlock to attach them together.

-\paragraph{Interchangeable Cap} This part (Figure~\ref{fig:exploded}(c)) is designed for easy replacement of the tool attached to the mount.
-The cap can carry a camera for exploration of unknown environments or a gripper to grab or move objects.
-In addition, this part is designed with three empty spaces so that it does not impede the function of the three series pouch motor steering actuators~\cite{CoadRAM2019} attached around the robot.
-This part incorporates a platform to be pushed forward by the robot material when the robot grows at the tip.